-- Assessment of the effectiveness of the internal control system - Risk Inventory
+- Assessment of the effectiveness of the internal control system

+- Risk Inventory process

+- Business continuity management

+- Incident management process

 Goal of these two processes is the identification and evaluation of operational risks, the evaluation of the adequacy of the control environment as well as the identification and evaluation of risk mitigating measures.
 During that process, each operational risk category is additionally assessed according to the heat map based on frequency-severity assessment.